 The Less Desirable

-• Some recipes are super simple (pasta in cream with seaweed on top)
+- Some recipes are super basic (pasta in cream with seaweed on top)

-• Already had some of the ingredients in the box (most foodies have mustard, right?)
+- Already had some of the ingredients in the box

-• One recipe use 1/2 tsp of an 8 ounce jar while another uses all of what was sent
+- One recipe used 1/2 tsp of an 8 ounce jar while another uses all of what was sent

 Verdict